paultopia/casebook-14amend/working-copy.md

 1. Created by state law

 2. But once found, state law procedures do not control, how much process is due, constitution does.
-This is important.

 3. Must be an important interest.